radish-es/casebook-property/content/cases/blackburn.md

     license: 'https://www.canlii.org/en/info/terms.html#license'
     attribution: ''
 tags:
-  - transfer
-  - bequest
+  - alienation
   - estates
-published: false
+published: true
 ---

-### Davies J. —
+## Davies J. —

 The question raised for our decision in this case is whether a general prohibition on alienation attached to a devise in fee of lands which prohibition would, if unlimited, be bad by the rules of Common Law, is made good by being limited as to time.
 I am of opinion that it is not.
 The will of Donald Chisholm after devising his farm of 100 acres to his two sons William and Hugh in fee and equally dividing it between them, contained the following provision: